yuzono/anime-extensions/src/en/hanime/docs/SIGNATURE.md

 # Server endpoint that returns fresh signatures
 @app.get("/hanime/signature")
 async def get_signature():
-    # Run the WASM module server-side
+    # Run the WASM module server-side (e.g., via wasmtime or wasmer)
+    # Emit "e" event, wait for window.stime to be set
     # Return { ssignature: "...", stime: "..." }
     pass
 ```

 **Pros:**

 - Centralized signature generation
 - Easy to update if WASM changes
 - All clients share one WASM instance

 **Cons:**

 - Requires server infrastructure
 - Additional network latency
 - Single point of failure

 ### Recommendation

-For Aniyomi extensions, the **WebView approach** is most practical as it requires no additional infrastructure and leverages the existing WebView component.
-The WASM execution approach is the most elegant long-term solution but requires more engineering effort.
+For Aniyomi extensions, the **WebView approach** is most practical as it requires no
+additional infrastructure and leverages the existing WebView component.
+The WASM execution
+approach is the most elegant long-term solution but requires replicating the full JS glue
+layer (ASM_CONSTS bridge, event dispatch, `Module.ccall` interface).

 ---